-5.5.1 GRAY ADMINISTRATION WORKSTATION
+5.5.1 Gray Administration Workstation

-Gray administration workstations are responsible for maintaining, monitoring, and controlling all security functionality for the Outer VPN Gateway, Gray Firewall, and all Gray Management service components.
-The Gray administrative workstations are not permitted to maintain, monitor, or control Inner Encryption Components or Red Management Services.
-All MA solutions will have at least one Gray administrative workstation.
+Gray administration workstations maintain, monitor, and control all security functions for the Outer VPN Gateway, Gray Firewall, and all Gray Management service components.
+These workstations are not permitted to maintain, monitor, or control Inner Encryption Components or Red Management Services.
+All MA solutions will have at least one Gray administration workstation.
 Section 7 provides more detail on management of MA solution components.

-5.5.2 GRAY SECURITY INFORMATION AND EVENT MANAGEMENT (SIEM)
+5.5.2 Gray Security Information and Event Management (SIEM)

 The Gray SIEM collects and analyzes log data from the Outer VPN Gateway, Gray Firewall, and other Gray Management service components.
 Log data may be encrypted between the originating component and the Gray SIEM with SSHv2, TLS, or IPsec to maintain confidentiality and integrity of the log data.
-At a minimum, an auditor reviews the Gray SIEM alerts and dashboards on a daily basis.
-The SIEM is configured to provide alerts for specific events including if the Outer VPN Gateway or Gray Firewall receive and drop any unexpected traffic which could indicate a compromise of the Outer Firewall or Outer VPN Gateway respectively.
-These functions can also be performed on a Red SIEM if a CDS is used as described in this CP (see Section 8.5).
+At a minimum, an auditor reviews the Gray SIEM alerts and dashboards daily.
+The SIEM is configured to provide alerts for specific events including if the Outer VPN Gateway or Gray Firewall receives and drops any unexpected traffic which could indicate a compromise of the Outer Firewall or Outer VPN Gateway respectively.
+These functions can also be performed on a Red SIEM if a CDS is used as described in the CSfC Continuous Monitoring Annex.